jamescherti/compile-angel.el/README.md

 ;; the package is loaded.

-;; Ensure that the value of `savehist-file` is updated before proceeding (with-eval-after-load "savehist"
+;; Ensure that the value of `savehist-file` is updated before proceeding (with-eval-after-load 'savehist
   (push (concat "/" (file-name-nondirectory savehist-file))
         compile-angel-excluded-path-suffixes))

-;; Ensure that the value of `recentf-save-file` is updated before proceeding (with-eval-after-load "recentf"
+;; Ensure that the value of `recentf-save-file` is updated before proceeding (with-eval-after-load 'recentf
   (push (concat "/" (file-name-nondirectory recentf-save-file))
         compile-angel-excluded-path-suffixes))

-;; Ensure that the value of `custom-file` is updated before proceeding (with-eval-after-load "cus-edit"
+;; Ensure that the value of `custom-file` is updated before proceeding (with-eval-after-load 'cus-edit
   (when (stringp custom-file)
     (push (concat "/" (file-name-nondirectory custom-file))
           compile-angel-excluded-path-suffixes)))